 5. When sites are nicely spaced and level

 Everyone appreciates a little space between their neighbors.
-Who wants to be parked within earshot of another camper with absolutely no privacy at all?
+Who wants to be parked within earshot of another camper with no privacy at all?

 6. RV parks with laundry facilities, clean showers, and good free WiFi